ga-wdi-boston/ruby/README.md

 ### Hashes

-A Ruby hash acts somewhat like a dictionary in JavaScript, in that it consists of pairs of keys and values.
+A Ruby hash acts somewhat like a dictionary (or object) in JavaScript, in that it consists of pairs of keys and values.

 ```ruby